Saturday, December 21, 2024

 6. Support Groups: Joining a support group or seeking support from friends, family, or online communities can provide encouragement, validation, and coping strategies.

-7. Professional Help: Seeking guidance from mental health professionals, such as psychologists, psychiatrists, or counsellors, can provide personalised treatment plans tailored to individual needs.
+7. Professional Help: Seeking guidance from mental health professionals, such as psychologists, psychiatrists, or counsellors, can provide personalized treatment plans tailored to individual needs.

 It’s essential to consult with a healthcare provider to determine the most appropriate treatment approach based on the type and severity of anxiety symptoms.